scipion-em/docs/docs/scipion-modes/how-to-install.rst

 properly the fonts in your system and you will end up with a font we didn't intend but readable and workable.
 Don't worry there is a `fix for this bellow <install-from-sources#fixing-fonts-in-a-conda-installation>`_.

+To install Scipion in development mode, just add the `-dev` flag in the last command of each recipe below (git is needed in the development mode).

 Ubuntu with conda
 -----------------